 How a Market Feasibility Study Differs From a Marketing Plan

 Feasibility studies are done on ideas, campaigns, products, processes, and entire businesses, and they look at how things work, if they will work, and if there are potential problems.
 Feasibility studies are assessment tools, not just reports to try and sell your business to investors.
-They should consider both pros and cons and analyze a variety of potential business scenarios.
+They should consider both the pros and cons and analyze a variety of potential business scenarios.

 How to Write an Industry Description

 Give a brief, one- to two-paragraph description of the industry your business is in, according to the U.S. Department of Labor.
-Determining your industry is important for receiving government contracts, attracting investors, and for receiving grants (if you form as a nonprofit).
+Determining your industry is essential for receiving government contracts, attracting investors, and for receiving grants if you form as a nonprofit.

 Analyzing Your Current Market

 Any solid evidence you have that there is a demand (or market) for your product or services will help you sell your idea.
-It is particularly important if you are marketing something unique, or within a very small, specialized market.
+It is particularly important if you are marketing something unique or within a small, specialized market.
 You need to show that your ideas are novel because you have found a niche and not because there is no existing market for the idea.

-Anticipated Future Market (Based on Industry Trends)
+Anticipated Future Industry Trends

-This section should include a narrative description, as well as attached spreadsheets, graphs, or tables to showing trends, statistics, or projections.
-There are no sure-fire ways to tell if an industry will have measurable growth in the future, but you can make logical and reasonable predictions based on trends, past growth, and current markets.
+This section should include a narrative description, as well as attached spreadsheets, graphs, or tables showing trends, statistics, or projections.
+There are no surefire ways to tell if an industry will have measurable growth in the future, but you can make logical and reasonable predictions based on trends, past growth, and current markets.

-Visit Your Competitors Websites
+Visit Your Competitors' Websites

 You can obtain a lot of information just from visiting company websites and looking over product lines.
 Look for discontinued products or services and high-priced items.
 Somewhere in between these two things are probably the most stable long-term items.
 Discontinued means consumers are no longer demanding the product, while high-priced items may indicate a fad.

-Look at Big Companies Strategies
+Look at Big Companies' Strategies

 Study Press Releases

-Tips on How to Research Local Competition in Business
+How to Research Local Competition in Business

 If you are planning only to serve a local market, start by identifying every competitor within a 50-mile radius.
-List each competitor by location and distance from you, and from each other.
-You should closely examine all competing businesses that are within fifteen miles of your location.
+List each competitor by location and distance from you, as well as their distances from each other.
+You should closely examine all competing businesses that are within 15 miles of your location.
 Consider their locations, business hours, and how long they have been in business.
 These things can help you determine how hard it will be to establish a similar business in the same geographic area.

-Tips on How to Research National Competition in Business
+How to Research National Competition in Business

 If you are planning to sell your products or services on a larger scale through franchise development or internet sales, you need to look beyond local competition.
 To find smaller competition, use a search engine to find businesses by keywords related to your industry.
-The return will show you companies selling similar products that are ranking high in search engine results and may be getting more business.
+The return will show you companies selling similar products that are ranking high in search engine results and possibly getting more business.

-Visit their websites to see what they are selling - and what they are not selling.
+Visit their websites to see what they are selling and what they are not selling.
 If you are not sure what keywords relate to your industry, use free, online keyword search tools to help you know what most people are searching for in your related field.

 How to Calculate Sales Projections

 Sales projections can be a challenge for any new business owner because there is little or no track record to support how fast you will grow or what products or services will sell best.
-Sales projections should factor in how much time, and money will be invested in the business, and the markets you will be targeting.
-For example, if you get your product in the door at Walmart or Target, your sales are more likely to grow faster, and your profits will be higher than if you sell your product at the Dollar Store or only in local "mom and pop" stores.
+Sales projections should factor in how much time and money will be invested in the business and the markets you will be targeting.
+For example, if you get your product in the door at Walmart or Target, your sales are more likely to grow faster, and your profits will be higher than if you sell your product at the dollar store or only in local mom-and-pop stores.

-For this reason, it is important that you write market feasibility study first.
-Your market study will help you decide where to sell your product or services, and what products and services are most likely to generate the most revenue.
+That's why it is important that you write a market feasibility study first.
+Your market study will help you decide where to sell your product or services and what products and services are most likely to generate the most revenue.

-The more traffic you can drive to your site, the more opportunities you have for making a sale.
-Do you have good Search Engine Optimization (SEO) skills?
-Do you have your website live and ready to go?
-These things are important to all Internet businesses because as your site becomes more popular, you can project an increase in sales.
+The more traffic you can drive to your site, the more opportunities you have for making a sale—and it helps to have good search engine optimization (SEO) skills.
+This is important for all internet businesses because, as your site becomes more popular, you can project an increase in sales.
 A good rule of thumb is to summarize sales projections in the content but attach a spreadsheet showing actual numbers based on sales projections.

 How to Identify Potential Customers, Clients, and Contract Sources